cortex-js/cortex-js.github.io/kb-mathlive.md

 ```

 Even when the menu toggle button is hidden, the context menu is still accessible
-with keyboard shortcut, right-click or long press.
+with a keyboard shortcut, right-click or long press.

 **To prevent the menu from being displayed**, set the
 `mf.menuItems` property to an empty array: